a3gz/ralvend/backend/README.md

 RalVend project includes the portions of the back-end necessary for the system to work.
 If you have a shared Web hosting account then you can set up your own back-end and start using RalVend in Second Life.

+### One merchant

+This back-end is limited to one single merchant.
+RalVend's architecture supports multipe merchants but such functionality is not possible with this back-end application as-is.

+### File based data management

 This application is designed to allow the use of a DBMS such as MySQL, Maria or something else but none of that is shipped out of the box.
 What you get instead is file-based data management.
 All the data is stored in JSON files.